Skip to Content

 My room service breakfast on Anthem of the Seas

-Did This Cruise Change my Mind?
+Did This Cruise Change My Mind?

 Enjoying breakfast on the balcony like this is incredible and I totally understand why some people would only choose to cruise in balconies.